r0llingclouds/r0llingclouds/README.md

-- 👋 Hi, I’m @r0llingclouds
+- 👋 Hi, I’m tirso
-- 👀 I’m interested in AI and development
+- 👀 I’m interested in AI and game development
-- 🌱 I’m currently learning AI, Unity and Blender
-- 💞️ I’m looking to collaborate on game development and AI projects
 - 📫 How to reach me @ r0llingclouds@icloud.com

 <!---